 Kids Impact Cowley County (K.I.C.C.)

 KICC teaches high school-aged youth about philanthropy, leadership and teamwork.
-Youth learn about the needs and assets of the region and then work together to award grant money to projects that benefit Cowley County youth.
+Youth learn about the needs and assets of the region, then use that knowledge to work together to award grant money to projects that benefit Cowley County youth.
 Several partners are involved in K.I.C.C., including the funder, Legacy Regional Community Foundation, the high school participants, Winfield, Ark City, and Central Burden high schools, and the facilitators, the SCPB and Leadership Southwestern.
 The SC board members meet with K.I.C.C. participants to help them discuss community needs, develop and distribute an RFP, and then finally to determine the recipient of a $500 grant award.
 K.I.C.C. is a unique program in which college students have the opportunity to be philanthropy teachers and mentors to high school students.

 Philanthropy Awareness Week (P.A.W.)